 - Additional candied cherries, optional

-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in eggs.
-Combine flour and baking soda; add to the creamed mixture alternately with sour cream, beating well after each addition.
+- In a large bowl, cream the butter and sugar.
+Add eggs and mix well.
+Combine the flour and baking soda; add alternately to the creamed mixture with sour cream.
 Stir in the dates, nuts, pineapple, cherries and raisins.

 - Fill paper-lined miniature muffin cups three-fourths full.
 Bake at 300° for 40-50 minutes or until lightly browned and set.

-- For glaze, combine the egg, milk and water.
+- For glaze, combine egg, milk and water; mix well.
 Brush over fruitcakes.
 Bake 10 minutes longer.
 Decorate with candied cherries if desired.
 Cool on wire racks.
 Yield: about 10 dozen.

 Originally published as Bite-Size Fruitcakes in Country Woman November/December 1997, p33